Found 1 file type for the .ZLN file extension

-Software that works with zln file extension
+Software that open zln file

-The ZLN file extension is associated with ZoneAlarm, a personal firewall software, originally created by Zone Labs and currently developed by CheckPoint Software Technologies LTD.
+The zln file extension is associated with ZoneAlarm, a personal firewall software, originally created by Zone Labs and currently developed by CheckPoint Software Technologies LTD.

 One of ZoneAlarm features is MailSafe, which detects e-mail attachments and warns the user about their presence.
 When a potentially dangerous attachment is detected, the program quarantines the file with simple renaming of its original file extension, so it breaks the common program association function in Windows and prevents such files from being executed (or launched via associated program).

-A file with ZLN file extension originally had PCD file extension (most likely Microsoft Visual Test file).
+A file with zln file extension originally had PCD file extension (most likely Microsoft Visual Test file).
 Simple renaming will restore the Windows associations with such file, however it is not advised, unless you are absolutely sure it safe to do.

 Company or developer: